 - Performance slows with graphics-intensive or augmented-reality apps or features.

-Additionally, if you're navigating, the device might show this alert and turn off the display: "Temperature: iPhone needs to cool down".
+Additionally, if you're navigating, your device may show this alert and turn off the display: "Temperature: iPhone needs to cool down".
 Navigation still provides audible turn-by-turn directions.
 When approaching a turn, the display will illuminate to guide you through the turn.

 If you see a temperature warning screen

-If the device exceeds a certain temperature threshold, it will present a temperature warning screen similar to this:
+If your device exceeds a certain temperature threshold, it will present a temperature warning screen similar to this:

-An iPhone showing this message might still be able to make emergency calls.
+An iPhone showing this message may still be able to make emergency calls.

-To resume use of your device as quickly as possible, turn it off, move it to a cooler environment, and allow it to cool down.
+To resume use of your device as quickly as possible, turn it off, move it to a cooler environment (away from direct sunlight) and allow it to cool down.

-iOS devices comply with the safety standard for Safety of Information Technology Equipment, IEC 60950-1.
-Many countries and regions have adopted this safety standard:
+iOS and iPadOS devices comply with the safety standards for Safety of Information Technology Equipment, IEC 60950-1 and IEC 62368-1.
+Many countries and regions have adopted these safety standards:

 - UL 60950-1 in the United States